 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 1:05 am and the next low tide will be at 12:55 pm.
-The first high tide will be at 6:50 am and the next high tide at 7:20 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:20 am and the next low tide will be at 6:30 pm.
+The only high tide of the day was at 11:40 am.

-The lunar phase is a Waxing Gibbous.
-Today we have 16 hours and 14 minutes of sun.
-The solar transit is at 12:42 pm and the length of time the moon will be visible will be 7 hours and 52 minutes.
+The lunar phase is a First Quarter Moon.
+Today we have 7 hours and 46 minutes of sun.
+The solar transit is at 11:38 am and the length of time the moon will be visible will be 12 hours and 12 minutes.

-The tidal coefficient today is 100.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 101 to end the day with a tidal coefficient of 101.
-The tide heights today are 0.3 m, 1.2 m, 0.2 m and 1.6 m.
+The tidal coefficient today is 58 (average).
+At noon the tidal coefficient drops to 56 to end the day with a tidal coefficient of 55.
+The tide heights today are 0.5 m, 1.3 m and 0.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Hope Simpson which is of 1.7 m and a minimum height of 0.1 m.

 The solunar fishing calendar in Port Hope Simpson tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: